What is the audit threshold for charities?

 April 14, 2023

-If you’re a trustee, understanding whether your charity meets the audit threshold for charities is essential.
+If you’re a trustee you need to know if your charity meets the audit limit for charities.

-It’s your responsibility to meet the requirements set out by the Charity Commission.
-Depending on your charity’s income and assets, this may include arranging a full charity audit or an independent examination of your charity accounts.
+It’s your responsibility to meet the Charity Commission’s requirements.
+Depending on your charity’s income and assets this may mean a full charity audit or an independent examination of your charity accounts.

-In this guide, we’ll outline the thresholds you need to be aware of as well as other scenarios where an audit may be necessary.
+In this article we’ll cover the charity audit limit you need to know and other scenarios where an audit is required.

-Your charity will need to undergo a full external audit if it meets either of the following conditions:
+Your charity will need to have a statutory audit if it meets either of the following:

 • it has an income of more than £1 million